 Peer Wellness Educators are an integral part to Student Wellness’ overall strategy to create a health promoting university.

-Peer Wellness Educators strive to work with students, staff, and faculty to enhance student success by increasing access to wellness information, teaching life-enhancing skills, and advocating for environmental change to build a culture of well-being at ISU.
+Peer Wellness Educators strive to work with students, staff, and faculty to enhance student success by building capacity among student organizations and networks to enhance wellbeing in person, place, and planet.

 The development of the Peer Wellness Education program at Iowa State University began in November 2016.
 The first cohort of Peer Wellness Educators was hired in April 2017.
 The Peer Wellness Education program is housed within Student Wellness.

 - Undergraduate students with diverse academic backgrounds and identities who are trained in peer education and health promotion skills

 - We strive to reach all students with wellness information and resources.
 A primary way we do this is with our traveling BeWellHut.
 We connect with other students in their spaces to answer questions, provide information, and get them connected to resources.

 - We create and disseminate wellness messages and campaigns to students on various wellness topics.